 Cybercrime Statistics (Editor’s Pick)

-- Organizations lose in excess of $2.6 million on average each year as a result of malware attacks.
+- Organizations lose more than $2.6 million on average each year as a result of malware attacks.

-- Human error is the cause of more than 95% of all cybersecurity breaches.
+- Human error is the #1 cause of the majority of cybersecurity breaches.

 (The SSL Store)

-Cyber breach statistics, courtesy of the AT&T Cybersecurity Report 2018, suggest that end-user devices are the most troublesome.
+Computer crime statistics, courtesy of the AT&T Cybersecurity Report 2018, suggest that end-user devices are the most troublesome.
 Laptops and desktop computers top the list with 70% vulnerability.
 Smartphones are the runner-up with 61%, with tablets claiming the third spot with 53%.
 Servers and server rooms share the fourth place on the list with wireless access points (both at 50%), and last on the list are switches and routers at 47%.
-Check out some cyber security statistics for more information.

-Cybercrime statistics worldwide further indicate that 500+ billion personal records found their way into the hands of hackers around the globe in 2018.
-Compared to the same period in 2017, this represents an increase of 126%.
-A report by Cybersecurity Ventures meanwhile shows that a cumulative 3.8 million records were stolen since 2013 in everyday breaches.
+Cybercrime statistics by year report that 500+ billion personal records found their way into the hands of hackers around the globe in 2018.
+Compared to 2017, this marks an increase of 126%.
+A report by Cybersecurity Ventures meanwhile shows that a cumulative 3.8 million records have been stolen since 2013 in daily breaches.
 Once you crunch the numbers, that amounts to an average of 44 records every second of every day.